-It wasn't that long ago that backpacking and hosteling were synonymous with wholesome youths trekking between Alpine villages, porting external frame packs with large rolled sleeping bags strapped on top.
+It wasn't that long ago that backpacking and hosteling were synonymous with wholesome youths trekking between Alpine villages, porting external frame packs with large rolled sleeping bags strapped on top, using sleeping bags in hostels.
 Looking at old travel guides makes me think that every traveler was an aspiring mountain climber!

 Times have certainly changed, both for budget travelers and for the sleeping bag, once a ubiquitous travel staple!
 The sleeping bag's role in travel isn't quite as clear cut anymore.
 Readers have been asking sleeping bag related questions and I'm happy to help.